-DMZ at Ryerson University calls on top business and tech minds to launch Advisory Council
+DMZ at Toronto Metropolitan University calls on top business and tech minds to launch Advisory Council

-TORONTO, September 28, 2016 – When asked to name up to five high-profile Canadian entrepreneurs, a survey conducted by Ipsos on behalf of the DMZ at Ryerson University shows that close to forty per cent could not name one.
-To increase visibility for Canadian entrepreneurs, and to develop new approaches to fuel the success of Canadian innovators, the DMZ at Ryerson University announced today the creation of a new advisory council with 18 of the top business and tech minds in the country.
+TORONTO, September 28, 2016 – When asked to name up to five high-profile Canadian entrepreneurs, a survey conducted by Ipsos on behalf of the DMZ at Toronto Metropolitan University shows that close to forty per cent could not name one.
+To increase visibility for Canadian entrepreneurs, and to develop new approaches to fuel the success of Canadian innovators, the DMZ at Toronto Metropolitan University announced today the creation of a new advisory council with 18 of the top business and tech minds in the country.
 The members were selected from nearly 500 applications received following an open invitation last fall.

 “We had a tremendous response to our invitation for business leaders to apply for our council and are incredibly proud to have created a diverse, accomplished advisory council stacked with some of the most talented business leaders in the world,” said Abdullah Snobar, executive director at the DMZ.
 “With innovation booming in Canada, it is important to find new ways to connect veteran business leaders with up and coming entrepreneurs.”